Implementation of the NSW Education Standards

 The information on this page will be moving soon.

 We're in the process of moving our content to the new education.nsw.gov.au to align with the Global Experience Framework.
 We're taking a customer focus and leading the way in government digital transformation.

 Stay tuned for more details.

-The Board of Studies, Teaching and Educational Standards (BOSTES) supports quality teaching in all NSW schools.
+The NSW Education Standards Authority (NESA) supports quality teaching in all NSW schools.
 Its charter is to advance the status and standing of the teaching profession.

 Australian Professional Standards for Teachers

 The Australian Professional Standards for Teachers recognise and celebrate the value of teachers' work and provides a credible way to describe, acknowledge and assure the quality of teaching that exists in schools.
 The standards provide a guide for your development throughout your career and also form the basis of the process for accrediting teachers.

 - Lead Teacher.